 Hex color #000007 is a variation of "Black".
 It's categorized as "black".
 When people spot the color black in brand logos, they might associate it with: having value, not being economical, portable devices, technology, and having a sense of mystery.
 The color typically isn't associated with energy.
-Oregon State University, CNN, and 68 others are using a color close to Black in their branding.
+University of Cincinnati, IFTTT, and 68 others are using a color close to Black in their branding.
 (Explore brands using Black).

 In RGB colorspace, the hexadecimal color #000007 is created using 0% red, 0% green, and 2.7% blue.
 In CMYK colorspace, you can make the color using 100% cyan, 100% magenta, 0% yellow, and 97.3% black.

 #000007 is made up of R: 0, G: 0, B: 7 in RGB colorspace and C: 100, M:100, Y:0, K:97.25 in CMYK colorspace.
 Its decimal value is 7 and the closest web-safe color code to it is #000000.
 Its closest named color is "Black".
 White should be used ontop of #000007 to ensure the best legibility.

 Here's a color conversion chart.
 It contains technical information about the hex color #000007.
 If you're a programmer, view the code snippets section for prepared language syntax.